robin-schneider/CICY/README.md

 # CICY
 A python CICY toolkit, which allows the computation of line bundle cohomologies over Complete Intersection Calabi Yau manifolds.
 It further contains functions for determining various topological quantities, such as Chern classes, triple intersection and Hodge numbers.

-The module has been developed in the context of the followind paper:
+The module has been developed in the context of the following paper:

 ```tex
 @article{Larfors:2019xxx,